Introducing Provence Property hunter, Lissie Templeton

 Provence has given Lissie the unique opportunity to create a lifestyle that combines her belief and experience in delivering a discreet, bespoke buying service to clients to those searching for a home in the region with her passion for, and interests in, architecture, interiors, fine food, wine and the stimulating, cultural activities of the Alpilles.

-We caught up with Lissie to understand her love of this stunning area of France….
+We had a chat with Lissie to understand her love of this stunning area of France….

 What is your first memory of living in France?